wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 ## Updates

+1.4.1 - 2017-04-07
+* fix for seek shortly after initialization
+* fix for some missing instance constants

+1.4.0 - 2017-04-06
+* fastSeek() is now fast; seeks to first keyframe found.
+* VP9 base profile support in WebM container (8-bit 4:2:0 only).
+* Safari no longer complains about missing es6-promise.map source map
+* Smoother playback on low-end machines prone to lag spikes: when A/V sync lags, keep audio running smoothly and resync video at the next keyframe.
+To restore previous behavior, set `sync: 'delay-audio'` in options.
+* Experimental Web Assembly builds of all modules; set `wasm: true` in options to force on.
+* `error` property now returns an `OGVMediaError` object instead of string.
+* Decode pipeline up to 3 frames deep to aid in momentary spikes.
+* Experimental multithreaded JS builds for VP8 and VP9; set `threading: true` in options to force on.
+* Fixed bad autodetection of files in root dir

+1.3.1 - 2017-02-24
+* Fix for seeking before load completes
+* Fix for bisection seeking in very short Ogg files

 1.3.0 - 2017-02-08
 * Separated XHR and caching out to stream-file package
 * more aggressive in-memory buffering should improve audio seek performance